 Introduction

 Histopathology is the study of stained tissue slides for cancer diagnosis (Gurcan et al., 2009).
 The analysis of histopathology images is a complex and time-consuming process that requires highly trained and knowledgeable pathologists.
 The increasing incidence of cancer cases coupled with a shortage of trained specialists has made early diagnosis of cancer a challenging task.
 Furthermore, the existence of varying levels of discordance among pathologists in cancer diagnosis underscores the necessity of employing computer-aided techniques to assist pathologists (Elmore et al., 2015).
-Recent advancements in whole-slide imaging (WSI) technology and deep learning methods due to the availability of computational power have opened up new avenues for the early detection of cancer (Litjens et al., 2017).
+Recent advancements in whole-slide imaging (WSI) technology and deep learning methods due to the availability of computational power have opened new avenues for the early detection of cancer (Litjens et al., 2017).

 However, the high resolution of WSIs and the lack of annotated images present significant challenges for the efficient processing of these images using deep learning techniques.
 To overcome this challenge, image segmentation techniques can be applied to detect cancerous cells in histopathology images.
 Image segmentation involves dividing an image into multiple regions or segments.
 The lack of reproducibility, which, stems from the inadequate independent validation data is a significant challenge faced by deep learning algorithms.
-In addition to addressing the aforementioned limitations, it is imperative to introduce a deep network that is both computationally and practically effective.
-Achieving this objective can facilitate the reproducibility of deep learning algorithms and enhance their overall efficacy in various applications.
+In addition to addressing these limitations, it is imperative to introduce a deep network that is both computationally and practically effective.
+Achieving this objective can facilitate the reproducibility of deep learning algorithms and enhance their overall efficacy.